Skip to main content

 Comprehensive Review of Vermont’s Renewable & Clean Electricity Policies and Programs

-The sections below provide information of various aspects of this effort which are currently ongoing:
+The sections below provide information of various aspects of this effort, which concluded when the final report was published in April 2024:

 • Final Report - review the final report on this process, including key takeaways and policy and program recommendations